Beard Trimming Guide: Using Scissors, Trimmers, & Clippers

 LTim/Shutterstock

-3. Combs and Brushes: Necessary for trimming beard evenly.
-Use a wide-toothed comb for coarse, curly beards, and a fine-toothed comb for straight, finer hair.
-A boar bristle brush can help to distribute natural oils and keep your beard looking healthy and well-groomed.
+3. Combs and Brushes: Non-negotiable for trimming evenly.
+Reach for a wide-toothed comb on coarse or curly beards, and a fine-toothed comb for straighter, finer hair.
+A boar-bristle brush distributes natural oils throughout the beard and keeps everything looking healthy and well-groomed.

 Step 2: Consider Beard Styles and Length